Dane Baptiste: Writing career

 He has been a guest on several episodes of BBC Radio 4's Just A Minute and The News Quiz.

-Death threat
+Controversy

-On 1 May 2024, Baptiste issued a death threat on social media to an unidentified female comic, whom he described as a "Zionist" and a "dumb woman".
+On 1 May 2024, Baptiste issued a statement on social media to an unnamed female comic, whom he described as a "Zionist" and a "dumb woman".
 Baptiste said he wanted the recipient of the message to "sit down with your husband and kids and imagine what their lives will be without you...
 I'll sit in prison while your family sit in the cemetery".

 His post was condemned by other comedians while his agents, Gag Reflex and Insanity Group, dropped Baptiste the following day.
 Baptiste later described the post as "a massive error of judgment" and apologised to the Jewish community, colleagues and fans.